-Hand-foot-and-mouth disease is a viral illness that manifests as vesicular eruption on the hands and feet as well as painful ulcers of the oral mucosa.
+Hand-foot-and-mouth disease is a viral illness that manifests as vesicular eruptions on the hands and feet as well as painful ulcers of the oral mucosa.
 Symptoms usually resolve spontaneously in 7-10 days.

 In most cases, there is a prodrome of fever, vomiting, diarrhoea, anorexia, and malaise.

-The disease sually occurs in infants and young children (under 5 years), but can occur in older children and adults.
+The disease usually occurs in infants and young children (under 5 years) but can occur in older children and adults.
 Adults in particular may be asymptomatic, yet contagious carriers.

 - 1. Sione Michelson.
 Hand Foot and Mouth Disease (Hfmd).
 ISBN: 9781523443208